 The anatomical subtalar joint is a single synovial articulation formed between the posterior calcaneal articular facet of the talus and the convex posterior articular facet of the calcaneus.
 These bones are held together by the fibrous capsule, medial talocalcaneal, lateral talocalcaneal, interosseous talocalcaneal and cervical ligaments.

-Two principal movements occur in this joint; inversion and eversion.
+Two principal compound movements occur in this joint; supination and pronation.
 These movements are affected by several adjacent joints, ligaments and periarticular tendinous tissue.

 This article will discuss the anatomy and function of the talocalcaneal joint.

 |Articular surfaces||Posterior calcaneal facet on the posterior part of the inferior surface of the talus;

 Posterior facet on the superior surface of the calcaneus

 |Ligaments||Medial, lateral and posterior talocalcaneal ligaments, interosseous talocalcaneal and cervical ligaments|

 |Innervation||Plantar aspect - medial or lateral plantar nerve

 - Articular surfaces